Mikask1/BFS/README.md

 # BFS
-A simple implementation of BFS to search for the shortest path of a maze in a *.txt file
+- A simple implementation of Breadth-First Search algorithm to search for the shortest path of a maze in a *.txt file